AbhishekGhosh/PHP-MySQL-Toggle-Button/README.md

 # PHP-MySQL-Toggle-Button

-PHP MySQL Toggle Button by corbpie
+These files are originally written by corbpie in his [blog](https://write.corbpie.com/live-toggle-button-status-update-with-ajax/).